benjamindulau/jquery-asyncForm/README.md

 ## Introduction

-This unobtrusive widget handle any form submission by ajax instead of the default behaviour.
+This unobtrusive widget handles any form submission by asynchronous request instead of the default behaviour.

 ## Usage

-The example below also uses Twitter bootstrap ;-)
+Note that the example below also uses Twitter bootstrap ;-)

 ```javascript
 $('#my-form').asyncForm({